Do Student Loans Help or Hurt Your Credit Score?

 College student holding out a fan of student loan money, all $100 bills.

-Student loans can actually be a great way to start working on your credit score.
+Student loans could actually be a great way to start working on your credit score.
 Most students won’t be purchasing a car, buying a house, or making any other big expenses during this time period.
-A student loan, however, can work in your favor by helping you get your credit started early.
+However, student loans could work in your favor by helping you get your credit started early.

-If you pay your student loan bills on time each month they’re due, you can absolutely see the results for years to come!
-In addition to a strong payment history, other benefits come in the form of the age of the credit, debt diversity, and debt levels.
+Paying your student loan bills on time each month, when they’re due, could help improve your credit score.
+You’ll also get benefits from the age of the loan, debt diversity, and debt levels.
 Of course, all this is predicated on consistent, on-time payments.

-On the back end, student loans absolutely have the power to hurt your credit score too.
+Yes, student loans could also hurt your credit score.
 Just like any bill, if you fail to pay on time, you could find the lender reporting you to the credit bureaus.
-A single payment may not have a huge impact, but failing to pay on time several months in a row can devastate your credit score.
+A single payment may not have a huge impact, but failing to pay on time several months in a row could devastate your credit score.
+You’ll also be tacking on late fees.

 Learn More

-Some Loans Already Require You to Have Good Credit
+Do Student Loans Require You to Have Good Credit?

 So, Do Student Loans Affect Your Credit Score?

-Yep.
-How student loans affect your credit score absolutely depends on your actions in the coming years, especially after you graduate or leave college.
-If you pay your loans on time each month, you will reap the benefits.
-Failing to pay though, whether late or not at all, can severely damage your credit, result in debt collector calls, and rising debt amounts.
+Yes, student loans could affect your credit score.
+If you pay your loans on time each month, you could reap the benefits.
+Failing to pay, whether late or not at all, could severely damage your credit, result in debt collector calls, and rising debt amounts.
 If you ever have trouble paying back your debt, don’t delay in calling the lender.
-It could just save your credit score.
+It could just save your credit score and financial future.

 Subscribe to Our Newsletter